Midsummer Weekend 2016

 If you are travelling with children (or are young at heart) both the amusement park Gröna Lund and Junibacken, the home of Pippi Longstocking and her friends, are open all weekend.

 Here is where you can get into a little trouble.
 Many restaurants are closed for the whole weekend, while others will be closed at least on Friday.
 Higher-end, Michelin star restaurants are almost all closed Friday through Monday.
 Most hotel restaurants are open to the general public (like the Rival Bistro) all weekend.
-There are also a few other restaurants that are open during Midsummer... your best luck will be with hotel restaurants, places in Gamla Stan as well as restaurants like Hard Rock Café.
+There are also some other restaurants that are open during Midsummer... your best luck will be with hotel restaurants, places in Gamla Stan as well as restaurants like Hard Rock Café.
 If you are staying at the Rival Hotel, contact me as soon as possible for help booking a table, as they will probably fill up and last minute reservations might be tough!

 Also a little tough.
 Many smaller boutiques will be closed for the whole weekend.
 Even large shopping centers, like Mood and Sturegallerian, will close on both Friday and Saturday (Sturegallerian is closed on Sunday as well).
 The two largest department stores, NK and Åhlens City, will close early on Friday (NK at 2pm and Åhlens at 4pm) and stay closed on Saturday.
 Officially, it is only Saturday which is a bank holiday... but Friday is about as close as you can come "unofficially", so expect many pharmacies, banks and liquor stores to be closed that day as well.